Locally connected Smale spaces, pinched spectrum, and infra-nilmanifolds: Co-dimension one Smale spaces

 \begin{theorem} A locally connected and connected co-dimension one Smale space is topologically conjugate to a co-dimension one hyperbolic automorphism of a torus $\R^d/\Z^d$. \end{theorem}

-\begin{proof} Let us show that every co-dimension one locally connected and connected Smale space has pinched spectrum.
-In fact, we will show that the upper and lower critical exponents of the leaves homeomorphic to $\R$ coincide.
-This will obviously imply that $\frac{a_0}{a_1}+\frac{b_0}{b_1}>1$.
+\begin{proof} Let us prove at first that every co-dimension one locally connected and connected Smale space $f:\X\arr\X$ is splittable and irreducible.
+We assume that the stable leaves of $\X$ are homeomorphic to $\R$.

-Consider the case when the stable leaves are homeomorphic to $\R$.
-Let $\mu_+$ be the measure on stable leaves described in Theorem~\ref{th:SRBmeasures}.